 - A valid U.S. military ID

-We love animals as much as you do, however, only service and emotional support animals are permitted inside Madison Square Garden.
-Please visit our Disabled Services page for our rules and regulations.
+We love animals as much as you do, however, only service animals are permitted inside Madison Square Garden.

 We want you to be able to re-live the epic experiences you have at our venues, however, camera equipment can get in the way of your fellow fan’s enjoyment.

 To respect all our guest’s experiences, video cameras, monopods, tripods, selfie sticks, audio recording devices and professional cameras (those including telephoto or zoom lenses) will not be permitted inside Madison Square Garden.

 There are also instances when the artist prefers to perform in a phone-free environment; meaning cellphones, smart watches, cameras and recording devices will be prohibited.

 - Guests shall be respectful of others around them.

 - Guests shall avoid blocking the view of other Guests.